pixeleye-io/pixeleye/docs/01-getting-started/02-quickstart.md

 ## Register a new Pixeleye account

 Head over to [Pixeleye](https://pixeleye.io/registration) (or equivalent if self-hosting) and register a new account.
 You will receive an email with a confirmation code to verify your email address.
-Once you have verified your email address, you can log in to your Pixeleye account.
+Once you have confirmed your email address, you can log in to your Pixeleye account.

 > Note: If you signed up with a vcs provider like Github, you should see any teams with access to Pixeleye.
 Find out more about [teams and permissions](/docs/features/teams-and-permissions).

-### Install relevant vcs tools
+### Install relevant VCs tools

-If you want to use a vcs integration which wasn't installed automatically, you'll need to set it up first.
+If you want to use a VCs integration that wasn't installed automatically, you'll need to set it up first.

 #### Github

-For github, we just require that our app is installed in your organization/account and that you have given it access to the relevant repositories.
+For GitHub, we require that our app is installed in your organization/account and that you have given it access to the relevant repositories.
 You can do this by going to the [Github install page](https://github.com/apps/pixeleye-io/installations/new)

 #### Other